AmruthPillai/Reactive-Resume/README.md

   </picture>
 </a>

+## Contributing

+We welcome contributions!
+Please see the [Contributing Guidelines](/CONTRIBUTING.md) for details.

+## Changelog

+See the [CHANGELOG](/CHANGELOG.md) for details on recent updates and version history.

 ## License

 Reactive Resume is packaged and distributed using the [MIT License](/LICENSE.md) which allows for commercial use, distribution, modification and private use provided that all copies of the software contain the same license and copyright.

+## Acknowledgments

+Special thanks to the community and all contributors for their support and contributions.

 _By the community, for the community._
 A passion project by [Amruth Pillai](https://www.amruthpillai.com/)